danchoi/elinks.vim/README.markdown

 Longer version:

     <leader>o opens the hyperlink under or after the cursor in Elinks
-    <leader>O opens the hyperlink under or after the cursor in Elinks in a new Elinks tab
+    <leader>O opens the hyperlink under or after the cursor in a new Elinks tab

+    <C-j> moves the cursor to the next hyperlink in the Vim buffer
+    <C-k> moves the cursor to the previous hyperlink

-    :[n]EMarks prints the last n Elinks bookmarks into your Vim buffer (default n is 1) :[n]EHist prints the last n items from Elinks' history into your Vim buffer (default n is 1)
+    :[n]EMarks prints the last n Elinks bookmarks into the Vim buffer (default n is 1) :[n]EHist prints the last n items from Elinks' history into the Vim buffer (default n is 1)

 To use this plugin, you must have Elinks already running in another Terminal window or Tmux/Screen pane.
 The plugin talks to the running instance of